Olanzapine pamoate monohydrate

 ZYPREXA RELPREVV comes as a yellow powder in a clear glass vial.
 A vial of diluent is provided to prepare the injection,

 which will be olanzapine 150mg/mL.
-A syringe with attached safety needle and two additional safety needles to prepare the
+A syringe with attached safety needle and three additional safety needles to prepare the

 injection are supplied in the kit containing ZYPREXA RELPREVV.